chorhatarahuduketuri/utils-and-setup/README.md

 # Utils and Setup
 git related files and configurations
 Commands to setup new minimal work environments from scratch
+Cheatsheets
+Checklists